 Since inception, the Company has principally financed its operations from the sale of equity, exercise of warrants, and tax credits.
-As at April 30, 2013, the Company has cash and short-term investments of \$5,365,926 compared to \$4,359,721 as at October 31, 2012.
+As at July 31, 2013, the Company has cash and short-term investments of \$5,221,899 compared to \$4,359,721 as at October 31, 2012.

-Principally as a result of the funds received from the private placement in the six months ended April 30, 2013, the Company has improved its working capital position by \$1,172,839 as compared to the working capital position as at October 31, 2012, and accordingly as at April 30, 2013 had working capital of \$5,495,398.
+Principally as a result of the funds received from the private placement in the nine months ended July 31, 2013, the Company has improved its working capital position by \$974,280 as compared to the working capital position as at October 31, 2012, and accordingly as at July 31, 2013 had working capital of \$5,296,839.

-There are no significant commitments for equipment, although the Company expects some modest capital expenditures in the year ending October 31, 2013 related to hiring of additional personnel and the expansion of the research and development activities.
-Management will continue to invest in the acquisition of patent rights and anticipates continuing expenditures on such assets.
-The Company invested \$16,827 in the six months ended April 30, 2013 on acquisition of patent rights as compared to \$31,167 for the same period in the prior year.
+There are no significant commitments for equipment, although the Company expects some modest capital expenditures in the balance of the year ending October 31, 2013 related to hiring of additional personnel and the expansion of the research and development activities.